 It’s also worth noting that points are worth 1.5 cents each towards travel booked through the Ultimate Rewards Travel Portal.
 Normally, with Ultimate Rewards credit cards like the Chase Ink Plus or Chase Sapphire Preferred card, points are worth 1.25 cents each.
 This is even more significant considering the incredible deals that can be found on the Ultimate Rewards Travel Portal.
 So this benefit, more than anything else, makes this card somewhat appealing to me for long-term use.

-Most of us will easily spend at least $300 annually on flights and hotels, so charging them to the Sapphire Reserve card not only partially off-sets the $450 annual fee but may also reward us with 900 Ultimate Rewards points.
+Most of us will easily spend at least $300 annually on flights and hotels.
+So charging them to the Sapphire Reserve card not only partially off-sets the $450 annual fee, but may also reward us with 900 Ultimate Rewards points.
 This is more generous than what most other reward credit cards offer for travel purchases.
 So really, the annual fee is $150, which is a mere $55 more than the annual fee on the Sapphire Preferred card.
 Factor in the Global Entry application fee and the fact that you can get the $300 travel statement credit twice during your first year, you’re coming out way ahead.

-These are all great reasons to sign up for the Chase Sapphire Reserve card, but are they worth the annual fee past the first year?
+These are all great reasons to sign up for the Chase Sapphire Reserve card.
+But are they worth the annual fee past the first year?
 If you’re not getting the Global Entry application fee covered through another rewards credit card and spend enough on travel and dining to really milk those 3 Ultimate Rewards points per $1 paid out in those categories, then it may be worth it.
 Personally, I’m not finding a compelling reason to keep paying even $150 for this card because Chase isn’t the most manufactured spender-friendly bank, so I can’t justify the cost based on the amount of points I can generate from credit card spending.
 The lack of meaningful category bonuses makes it even less compelling.

 If you’re interested in getting the new Sapphire Reserve credit card, Chase will begin accepting applications for the Sapphire Reserve card on August 21, 2016.
-If you’ve largely stayed out of the credit card churning game over the past 24 months, you’re about to get rewarded for it in a big way…
+If you’ve stayed out of the credit card churning game over the past 24 months, you’re about to get rewarded in a big way…

 Subscribe to Blog via Email